oddbird/oddleventy/content/blog/2024/zoomies.md

 Since that happens before rendering, it impacts the layout of the page.
-It's then reflected by media queries, which query a 'smaller' viewport.
+It's then reflected by media queries, which query a 'smaller' viewport when we zoom in -- or a larger viewport zoomed out.

 As far as the browser is concerned, there's very little difference